 Another set of two vintage tax discs sold for a massive £860 as historic motoring fans jump to own a piece of history.
 A classic 1921 vintage disc has hit eBay for a shocking £750 and note that 11 people watch the trade on the online platform.

 So what do you think, is your tax disc a potential collector’s item?
-Or is this just another load of old junk that people on eBay are trying to sell but probably won’t have any interest in?
+Or is this just another load of junk that people on eBay are trying to sell?
 Let us know in the comments.